This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Usage: terraform destroy [options]

-This command is an alias for: terraform apply -destroy
+This command is an alias for: terraform apply -destroy.

 It also accepts many of the plan customization options accepted by the terraform plan